Insects coloring pages

 Beware!
 Worms are everywhere!
 On each picture!
-Ladybug, spider, butterfly, caterpillar, grasshopper, mosquito, snail, beetle, dragonfly, ants, mantis and many more!
+Ladybug, spider, butterfly, caterpillar, grasshopper, mosquito, snail, beetle, dragonfly, ants, mantis, and many more!
 But don’t worry.
 We’ve got it all under control.
 That’s just a collection of insects coloring pages with many kinds of more and less common worms.
 It’s a great opportunity to teach your children a valuable biology lesson and have fun at the same time.
-Just print your favorite insects coloring sheets, color them and ask your child to name all printed creatures.
+Just print your favorite insect coloring sheets, color them, and ask your child to name all printed creatures.
 And of course, don’t forget to read interesting facts about insects.

 Insects coloring sheets and a bunch of interesting facts:

 - It is very hard to determine the exact number of insect species but it is estimated to be between six and ten million.

 - Only about 1% of insects are harmful to people.
 Most of them are useful, such as bees which pollinate flowers.
 It helps to develop flora that gives us food.

 - The oldest cockroach fossils have around 280 million years.
 It means that they are about 80 million years older than the oldest dinosaur fossils.

 - The average household fly lives only around 1 month.